JDC West

 Jeux du Commerce West, JDC West Business Competition or informally, JDC West is an annual business competition featuring top business schools and students from across Western Canada, as well as the largest undergraduate business competition in Western Canada.
-The first competition, hosted by UBC, occurred January 20-23, 2006, and attracted over 400 students.
-JDC West was modeled after Jeux du Commerce and allows the competition to move from host university/city to host university/city each given year.
+The first competition, hosted by the University of British Columbia, occurred January 20–23, 2006, and attracted over 400 students.
+JDC West was modeled after Jeux du Commerce, a similar competition held annually in Quebec.
+The competition moves from host university/city to host university/city each given year.

 Structure

 Each university sends one team of 50+ representative students to participate respectively in one of 10 Academic Competitions, 1 Parliamentary Debate, 1 Athletic Competition or 1 Social Competition.
 Points are awarded and accumulated towards a team being declared "School of the Year".

 Academics

 There are 10 core Academic Competitions.
-That being said, an organizing committee may add any number of additional academic cases, providing that the core academic cases (listed below) are included.
+In addition, an organizing committee may add any number of additional academic cases, providing that the core academic cases (listed below) are included.
 Each competition has 3 students from each team participate.
-In each case competition participants have a fixed amount of time to review the facts and prepare before presenting to the industry judges and experts.
+In each case competition, participants have a fixed amount of time to review the facts and prepare before presenting to the industry judges and experts.

 Current academic events for JDC West are: